National Register Listings in Rio Arriba County, New Mexico

 Rio Arriba County Timeline

-This timeline provides a concise overview of the key events in the history of Rio Arriba County, New Mexico.
+This timeline provides a condensed summary of the historical journey of Rio Arriba County, New Mexico.

 - 1540: Spanish explorers led by Francisco Vásquez de Coronado arrive in the region.